spacemeshos/svm/docs/go-spacemesh-integration.md

 #### `App Transaction`
 Given a spawned `App` - we'd like to execute `App Transaction`s on it.
 <br/>
-We can think of executing an `App Transaction` as the equivalent of a invoking an `object method` in an Object-Oriented programing paradigm.
+We can think of executing an `App Transaction` as the equivalent of invoking an `object method` in an Object-Oriented programming paradigm.
 <br/>
 Executing `App Transaction` are the way to apply changes and consequently transition the state of an `App`.